 Can Retail Stores Videotape Their Dressing Rooms?

-By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on April 4, 2023Use these links to jump to different sections:
+By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on June 20, 2025

 An incredible night is coming—prom, the party of the year for many young people, and a boon for retail shops everywhere.
 As promgoers seek out the perfect suit or dress for their special night, they wade into clothing store dressing rooms to try on the possibilities.
 Unbeknownst to them, fitting rooms may be watched by security cameras.
+And the use of cameras may be perfectly legal.

 What Laws Are in Place for Our Protection?

-The Federal privacy law that governs these actions is the Video Voyeurism Act, which prohibits actions that have “the intent to capture an image of a private area of an individual without their consent, and knowingly does so under circumstances in which the individual has a reasonable expectation of privacy.”
+The federal privacy law that governs these actions is the Video Voyeurism Act, which prohibits actions that have “the intent to capture an image of a private area of an individual without their consent, and knowingly does so under circumstances in which the individual has a reasonable expectation of privacy.”

 Illinois state law (ILCS 702 §5/26-4) makes it unlawful for any person to knowingly make or transmit a video record “of another person without that person’s consent in a restroom, tanning bed, tanning salon, locker room, changing room, or hotel bedroom.”

-What Is This Expectation of Privacy?
+What Is the Expectation of Privacy?

 There are two possibilities that this federal law covers:

-- Circumstances in which a reasonable person would believe that he or she could disrobe in privacy, without being concerned that an image of a private area of the individual was being captured;
+• Circumstances in which a reasonable person would believe that he or she could disrobe in privacy, without being concerned that an image of a private area of the individual was being captured;

-- Circumstances in which a reasonable person would believe that a private area would not be visible to the public, regardless of whether that person is in a public or private place.
+• Circumstances in which a reasonable person would believe that a private area would not be visible to the public, regardless of whether that person is in a public or private place.

 This law would seem to outlaw any recording or capturing of anyone in a store dressing room.
 So how do businesses get away with filming customers in their changing rooms?